isaac-campbell-smith/Pokestars/README.md

 OK, so maybe this is an obtuse start to a step-by-step guide, but I feel it's important to note how I went about doing setting up a SQL database and that there are multiple ways to accomplish Step 1.
 I chose to clean, assign unique IDs across related DataFrames using the Python Pandas library.
 Check out the src folder in this repo for how I did it.
 The code I wrote is pretty distinct to the JSON files I gathered from smogon.com but will be modularized further as I do more of this in the future.
 The same effect can be accomplished more elegantly using only SQL but I didn't want to fuss with it here as I've built SQL databases before and it can be a pain to get right.

-TL;DR -- Store database 'tables' as seperate csv files (one for each table in your database).
+TL;DR -- Store database 'tables' as separate csv files (one for each table in your database).

 ### Step 2: Transfer Data to S3 Bucket